h3poteto/aws-global-accelerator-controller/README.md

 ```

 ## Create route53 records associated with the Global Accelerator
-Please add an annotation `aws-global-accelerator-controller.h3poteto.dev/route53-hostname` in addition to `global-ccelerator-managed` annotation.
+Please add an annotation `aws-global-accelerator-controller.h3poteto.dev/route53-hostname` in addition to `global-accelerator-managed` annotation.
 And specify your hostname to the annotation.

 ```yaml
 apiVersion: v1